 “Bub Eldredge went wild…”

-In Bub’s senior campaign of 1956-57, the high-flying McAdoo Eagles notched 24 victories against a mere five reverses, storming the hardwood to claim first-place tournament silverware at Girard, Patton Springs, and the Floydada Invitational, where the sharpshooting Eldredge copped All-Tournament laurels.
+In Bub’s senior campaign of 1956-57, the high-flying McAdoo Eagles notched 24 victories against a mere five reverses, claiming first-place tournament silverware at Girard, Patton Springs, and the Floydada Invitational, where the sharpshooting Eldredge copped All-Tournament laurels.
 In a January ’57 tilt against Petersburg, “Bub Eldredge went wild for McAdoo, scoring 30 points and game honors” in a scintillating showcase of roundball wizardry.
 In the girls’ contest, McAdoo’s Woodley flipped in an equally-impressive 31 in their victory.
 Members of that year’s crack men’s squad included Maybron (Bub) Eldredge, Neal Allen, Curry Brantley, Benny Brown, Tom Coffey, Neal Crosby, Van Cypert, Earl Hardy (manager), V.B.
 Scott, Kenneth Wallace, Richard Ward, Foy Westfall, and Dick Woolley–an iron-willed brotherhood of hard-nosed hoopsters, guided by the rock-steady hand of Coach Fabian Lemley.

 College Ball and a Conference Championship